PaddlePaddle/Knover/plato-2/README.md

 All the release will be ready on or before July 12, 2020.

-We have released the English models of PLATO-2, inference code and interactive script.
-We will release the training code for generative models soon.
+We have released the English models of PLATO-2, inference code, interactive script and the training code for generative models.

 # PLATO-2:
 **PLATO-2: Towards Building an Open-Domain Chatbot via Curriculum Learning**